Interpreter Requests and Captioning

 Contact via Email and Phone: Closed to In-person Traffic

 Due to response to coronavirus containment, Disability Support Services is closed to in-person traffic.
 Staff will respond to emails and calls Monday through Friday from 9:00 am to 5:00 pm.

 UAA Events: ASL Interpreter Request Form

-When you need an ASL Interpreter, we appreciate as much advance notice as possible for coordinating schedules on the Interpreter's calendar.
-You will receive a confirmation email that your request form has been received, then DSS will contact you for additional information and scheduling.
-ASL Interpreter Request Form (note that this link takes you to another page).
+When in need of an ASL Interpreter, DSS needs as much advance notice as possible for coordinating schedules on the interpreter's calendar.
+After the request form has been received, DSS will send a confirmation email and contact the student for additional information and scheduling.

-Unless this request is cancelled more than 24 hours in advance, charges will still be applied for the Interpreters (per vendor contract/billing policy).
-Note, typically, two Interpreters are assigned for jobs that are more than 1 hour in length.
+Unless this request is cancelled more than 24 hours in advance, charges will still be applied for the interpreters (per vendor contract/billing policy).
+Note, typically, two Interpreters are assigned for jobs that are more than one hour in length.

 Providing ASL Interpreters for a UAA event